ShahzodHD/Weapon-Target/README.md

 # Weapon-Target
 Test task of one small company in Siberia.
 Also this is my coursework.Four course college.

+## Why did I do it
+This is a test task from the small gaming company for employment as a C# programmer.

+## How much time did i spend developing
+Developed within 7 days, devoting 6-8 hours.

 ## Themas
 Main menu: Kevin MacLeod - Pippin the Hunchback <br>
 Main Scene: Jeremy Soule - Dragonborn